How artists use the meaning of color in artwork

 Cool colors like blue, green, or violet tend to provide a calming, soothing effect.

-Blue in an early morning sky to twilight, introduces calm and tranquility.
+Blue skies introduce calm and tranquility.
 The presence of green in an artwork can shape a soothing, relaxed ambiance.

 Strategic use of color allows the artist to shape a compelling painting.